 3. Use vocal variety to achieve good speech, such as pace, volume, emphasis, and pause.

-Some individuals are more relaxed in a private situation without conforming to any other social rules and expectations.
-This situation is different in a public place when there are sorts of influences upon the way people speak.
-So, it is essential to fit our voice based on the situation.
+Some individuals are more relaxed in a private situation without conforming to other social rules and expectations.
+This situation is different in a public place when there are influences upon the way people speak.
+So, it is essential to fit our voice based on the case.

 How to prepare for a speech 14: Speak with a gesture

-Over 50% of communication considerably use non-verbal.
+Over 50% of communication considerably uses non-verbal.
 There are voices, speed, and emphasis, for instance.
 However, our body language is also essential.
-Our gesture includes how we stand, our facial expressions, the use of hands to emphasize the speech, and eye contact.
+Our gesture includes how we stand, our facial expressions, hands to emphasize speech, and eye contact.

 In this case, the most critical aspect of effective communication is coherence.
 Our words need to be reinforced by non-verbal communication for effectiveness.
 Both must say the same thing.
 Non-verbal communication is more problematic to cover up than verbal.
-In case we know someone’s gesture that gives different messages from their words, it is better for us to focus on non-verbal communication first as it reflects the real views.
+If we know someone’s gesture that gives different messages from their words, we should focus on non-verbal communication first as it reflects the total views.

-If we want to engage the audiences in the right way, make sure they hear what we are saying.
+If we want to engage the audience correctly, make sure they hear what we say.
 Slow it down.
-It sounds easy, but surprisingly some of us fail to do it since we feel hard to calm down when we are nervous.
+It sounds easy, but surprisingly some of us fail to do it since we feel hard to calm down when nervous.

-Worry not, let’s start to breathe.
+Worry not.
+Let’s start to breathe.
 We can inhale deeply and exhale slowly, trying to relax.
-Make sure that we continue to breathe occasionally during the presentation.
+Make sure that we continue to live occasionally during the presentation.
 Don’t forget to smile and make eye contact to build intimacy.
-It helps the audiences to connect with our topic.
+It helps the audience to connect with our topic.
 Besides, It also reduces our anxiety.
 We talk to individuals, not a mass of strangers.

 To end up

-When you can speak confidently in front of them, you made it.
-Again, if the audiences can’t take their eyes off you, then you are successful in winning their heart.
-By following public speaking tips above, your presentations will improve significantly, and so will your confidence.
-Do your best, and wish you luck.
+When you can speak confidently in front of them, you make it.
+By following the public speaking tips above, your presentations will improve significantly, and so will your confidence.
+Again, if the audience can’t take their eyes off you, you successfully win their hearts.
+Could you do your best, and I wish you luck?